-Ready or not, fall is just around the corner.
-Thus, it's only fitting to begin the gradual transition toward sweaters, booties, and, of course, warming makeup shades that are far more luxurious than the lighter fare of spring and summer.
+Ready or not, fall is here.
+Thus, it's only fitting to begin the gradual transition toward sweaters, boots, and, of course, warming makeup shades that are far more luxurious than the lighter fare of spring and summer.
 (Think browns, burgundies, and lush shades of berry with plenty of depth and drama.)
 Certain color palettes will always be en vogue, but other fall trends emerge unexpectedly with a fierce momentum propelling inspiration through the holidays and beyond.
 (Why fight the smolder?)

-According to the runways (and a few of the best makeup artists in the business), next season's fall color palette will bring the heat, introducing warm and vibrant colors like grenadine, burnt sienna, and blush-worthy shades of pink that bring new (and gorgeous) meaning to the phrase "hot and heavy," not to mention a much-welcomed contrast to the cooler outdoor temperatures.
+According to the runways (and a few of the best makeup artists in the business), this year's fall color palette will bring the heat, introducing warm and vibrant colors like grenadine, burnt sienna, and blush-worthy shades of pink that bring new (and gorgeous) meaning to the phrase "hot and heavy," not to mention a much-welcomed contrast to the cooler outdoor temperatures.

-Celebrity makeup artist Robert Sesnek agrees: "I think for fall 2017, you're going to see rich and vibrant shades, such as burgundies, reds, and pinks, especially for the eyes.
+Celebrity makeup artist Robert Sesnek agrees: "I think for fall, you're going to see rich and vibrant shades, such as burgundies, reds, and pinks, especially for the eyes.
 These are great shades that will really make the eyes pop."

 He adds, "Depending on the application, they can be soft and modern or rich and dramatic.
 Plus, they are surprisingly wearable for brown, hazel, and blue eyes.
-My favorite shadows and palettes are Marc Jacobs Eye-Conic Multi-Finish Eyeshadow Palette in Provocotoure, Charlotte Tilbury Luxury Palette in The Vintage Vamp, and Chanel Ombre Première Longwear Powder Eyeshadow in Desert Rouge."
+My favorite shadows and palettes are Marc Jacobs Eye-Conic Multi-Finish Eyeshadow Palette ($50), Charlotte Tilbury Luxury Palette ($53), and Chanel Ombre Première Longwear Powder Eyeshadow ($32)."